TheOneAbis/OpenGL_Engine/OpenGL_Transformation/ReadMe.txt

 Shaders that account for line width are a bit more difficult to do than I originally thought (I'd likely either need geometry shaders, which I don't know how to use yet, or fatten the lines in a postprocess pass), thus I left them at 1.

+One final note: ABCore.lib only works in Debug config, so make sure you're not in Release mode when running main.cpp.